 Additional information about opportunities and conditions for refugees accessing the labor market is provided by the Federal Office for Migration and Refugees: www.bamf.de/EN and the GGUA Flüchtlingshilfe e.
 V., an aid association for refugees (in German only).

-If artists volunteer, they can often be registered as volunteers by the project supporters or the institutions with which they are cooperating and are then insured through their membership of an employer’s liability insurance association.
+If artists or creatives volunteer, they can often be registered as volunteers by the project supporters or the institutions with which they are cooperating and are then insured through their membership of an employer’s liability insurance association.

 Further useful information on the subject of insurance is provided by Stiftung Warentest (a German consumer organization), information in German can be found here.